balamod/balamod/README.md

 These events are not required, you can just remove them from your mod if you don't need them.

 ## How to find the function names, where to inject code, etc...
-You can use the `./balamod -d` command to decompile the game and look at the code.
+~~You can use the `./balamod -d` command to decompile the game and look at the code.~~ I need to fi this command